Sport Administration

 The graduate has reliably demonstrated the ability to:

-8. develop, coordinate, implement and evaluate a variety of sport programs, events, game day events, tournaments and leagues that meet the needs of the organization and end users;
+8. plan, implement and evaluate sport programs, events, tournaments and leagues to meet organizational objectives and community engagement goals;

-10. develop strategies for ongoing personal and professional development as a sport industry professional;
+10. develop, implement and maintain strategies for personal and professional development that support competence and currency as a sport industry professional;

-12. apply entrepreneurial strategies to respond to opportunities in the sport industry.
+12. develop entrepreneurial strategies to identify and respond to new opportunities in the sports industry.

 Program Progression